Pylons/pyramid/docs/narr/configuration.rst

 A third mode of configuration can be employed when you create a :app:`Pyramid` application named *declarative configuration*.
 This mode uses an XML language known as :term:`ZCML` to represent configuration statements rather than Python.
-ZCML is often used when application extensibility is important.
-Most of the examples in the narrative portion of this documentation concentrate on imperative configuration rather than ZCML, but almost everything that can be configured imperatively can also be configured via ZCML.
-See :ref:`declarative_chapter` for more information about ZCML.
+ZCML is not built-in to Pyramid, but almost everything that can be configured imperatively can also be configured via ZCML if you install the :term:`pyramid_zcml` package.